cest-sources/cestineers/prot/3T/snapshot_GRE/readme.md

-## Most important paramters to check for the snapshot-GRE readout in brain:
+## Most important parameters to check for the snapshot-GRE readout in brain:
 - slices: 12-16 maximum
 - Grappa: 2
 - Raw filter: on and medium to strong